muntasimulhaque/muntasimulhaque.github.io/_posts/2025-08-05-time-mismatch-devuan-windows.md

 This would set the system clock as per the the hardware clock and ask the system to interpret the hardware clock as local time.

-Now, check your the system and hardware clock time with the following commands:
+Now, check your system and hardware clock time with the following commands:

 ```
 date